 The [DeleteRow] and [DeleteColumn] tags can be used to flag rows and columns to be deleted in the snapshot copy.
 You can place these tags anywhere in the sheet.
-There is no control row or control column.
+There is no control column.
 Other Axiom processes will ignore these tags.